Water Conservation Information

 The status of our water resource is constantly monitored and any change will be reported here.

-The current official Conservation Plan Stage as of June 29, 2020 is a Modified Stage II.
+The current official Conservation Plan Stage for 2021 is a Modified Stage II.
 Water is a precious commodity and should always be used wisely.
 See our conservation page for some useful tips.
 First Violation is a verbal or written warning.
 Second violation is termination of water service to the residence or business.

 |Water Conservation Plan Stages|